 It feels so strange to walk out of this house knowing I'll never live here again.
 This town that I once hated has become home to so many memories and people I never thought I'd have to leave.
 A painful sigh escapes my lips as I swallow down the uncertainty I have for leaving my family and friends behind.

 "Come on Honey, you're gonna miss your flight."
-My mom calls her voice full as if the life is slowly being drained from her soul.
+My mom calls her voice dull as if the life is slowly being drained from her soul.
 Jake takes my bag and sets it in the trunk his face blank and empty.
 It almost feels like this isn't even happening like this is some sad dream that we will all wake up from in the morning, but deep down I know this isn't a dream and this is the reality I'm living in.
 I close my eyes and say one last goodbye to the home I've grown so fond of and this street before we drive out of view the ghosts of memories dance across the lawns of the neighbors I grew to know and I can't help but watch until it fades into speckles through the back window.

 We arrive at the airport and it's seems like all the oxygen has been taken away from me.
 The building looms like a storm cloud with the thunderous rumbles of planes taking off in the distance.
 Standing on the curb with her hands tucked away neatly in her pockets was Violet, tear stained, tense, and waiting for me.

 My heart bursts and my eyes begin to sting as the endless stream of tears ceases to stop and I can't be strong anymore.
 I open the door of the car trying to contain my sobs as I race to hug my truest friend.
 This may be the most painful thing I've experienced.

 "I couldn't let you go without saying goodbye."
 She whimpers into my ear and I feel her grip around me tighten as inhale her tropical perfume for maybe the last time and each aspect of this moment begins to carve itself into my memory.